kbryant25/kbryant-RIT-Capstone/README.md

 This code is based on the N-Body integrator code Rebound https://github.com/hannorein/rebound

 You are free to use and modify this code however you like under the GNU General Public License v3.0.
-All I ask is that you credit myself as well as the creators of Rebound
+All I ask is that you credit myself as well as the creators of Rebound (And maybe send me any cool things you make I would love to see what other people do with this but it's up to you)

 ## Part 1: AGN-Body Code
 This code is used to simulate the broad line region surrounding the SMBH and what happens when the central mass recieves a kick velocity.